ImGokulKrishNan/DSA-Problems/README.md

 ****Branch and bound**** is an algorithm design paradigm which is generally used for solving combinatorial optimization problems.
 These problems are typically exponential in terms of time complexity and may require exploring all possible permutations in worst case.
 The Branch and Bound Algorithm technique solves these problems relatively quickly .

+Backtracking Algorithms
+Backtracking algorithms are like problem-solving strategies that help explore different options to find the best solution.
+They work by trying out different paths and if one doesn’t work, they backtrack and try another until they find the right one.
+It’s like solving a puzzle by testing different pieces until they fit together perfectly.

 Another crucial algorithm is dynamic programming.
 Dynamic Programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for the same inputs, we can optimize it using Dynamic Programming.

 > The main concept of the [Dynamic Programming algorithm](https://www.geeksforgeeks.org/dynamic-programming/) is to use the previously calculated result to avoid repeated calculations of the same subtask which helps in reducing the time complexity .